 - Send out flyers or Brouchers that will help spread the word

 - Contact local event places, offer them a taste of your cake and ask them if you can give them your business cards for references.
-Places where they organize kids birthday parties and such are great way to start.
+Places, where they organize kids birthday parties and such, are a great way to start.